 Be aware that non-Muslims are prohibited from entering Central Medina and you may be stopped at checkpoints to show your passport and visa.
 If you try to enter as a non-Muslim you may face deportation.
 The outskirts of the city are open to anyone.
 Christians are allowed into Saudi Arabia for work but they are not allowed to practice their faith openly.
 Due to the fact that the land is ruled under Islamic law there are many limitations and prohibited actions which are seen as harmless in western-governed societies.

 Women in Medina, Muslim or not, must always wear full hijab when out in public.
 Hijab requires one to dress modestly (wear loose fitting and non-revealing clothing) and make sure they are covered from head to toe with exception of hands and feet.
 Failure to do so can result in police action.
-There are also certain limitations on women's rights in Saudi Arabia, such as not being permitted to drive or walk unaccompanied by a man in the street.
+There are also certain limitations on women's rights in Saudi Arabia, such as not being permitted to walk unaccompanied by a man in the street.

 Meal, inexpensive restaurant

 Domestic beer (0.5 litre draught)

 Most of the hotels in Medina are restricted to Muslims only and are located in the centre of town close to the Prophet’s Mosque.
 You can find many upscale hotel as well as more budget-friendly accommodation a little further from the Masjid Nabavi.
 These low-cost hotels are fitted with above-average amenities and home comforts.
 In essence, the further away from the Mosque, the cheaper the accommodation.

 On the outskirts of the city are a few hotels catering to non-Muslims and flight crew.
 You’ll find restaurants and fast-food chains aplenty, serving up eastern and Asian cuisine.

 Note that credit cards are mostly unaccepted, so ensure you have enough of the local currency in cash.